Road relationships are a two-way street.

 Click here to download a map of the sidewalk restriction zone for bicyclists.

-Just as any other driver on the road, bicyclists must stop at stop signs and red lights.
-This makes them more predictable to drivers, and safer on the road.
+Just like any other driver on the road, bicyclists must stop at stop signs and red lights.
+This makes them more predictable to drivers and safer on the road.

 Learn more about proper signaling with this video.